-The Commission shall place the preliminary draft budgets before the Council not later than 30 September of the year preceding that in which these budgets are to be implemented.
+3. The Commission shall place the preliminary draft budget before the Council not later than 1 September of the year preceding that in which the budget is to be implemented.

-The Council shall consult the Commission and, where appropriate, the other institutions concerned, whenever it intends to depart from the preliminary draft budgets.
+The Council shall consult the Commission and, where appropriate, the other institutions concerned whenever it intends to depart from the preliminary draft budget.

-3. The Council shall, acting by a qualified majority, establish the draft budgets and forward them to the Assembly.
+The Council shall, acting by a qualified majority, establish the draft budget and forward it to the European Parliament.

-The draft budgets shall be placed before the Assembly not later than 31 October of the year preceding that in which these budgets are to be implemented.
+4. The draft budget shall be placed before the European Parliament not later than 5 October of the year preceding that in which the budget is to be implemented.